cam8240/projects/llm_project/gpt/README.md

 This project demonstrates how to embed third-party LLM services in a secure, multi-client application.
 It showcases API handling, session management, cross-language micro-services, and both web & native desktop UIs.
+New additions show how to process real-time audio via WebSocket and generate feedback using Whisper and GPT together.

 ---